Exploring asymmetric multifractal cross-correlations of price-volatility and asymmetric volatility dynamics in cryptocurrency markets: Introduction

 Numerous studies have shown that financial assets are incredibly complex and have nonlinear dynamic systems with scaling properties, power-law distributions with fat-tails, long-range dependencies, and volatility clustering.
 Such stylized facts are seen in cryptocurrency markets as well~\cite{Bariviera2017, Drozdz2018, alvarez2018long, kakinaka2020characterizing}.
-Bitcoin returns do not follow a random walk behavior and the market is significantly inefficient, but the efficiency becomes higher in recent periods~\cite{Urquhart2016} and the market heads to maturity~\cite{Drozdz2018}.
+Begu\v{s}i\'{c} et al.~(2018)~\cite{Begui2018} study the distribution of BTC returns and find empirical evidence of slowly decaying tails of power-law behavior with $2 < \alpha < 2.5$.
+This suggests that BTC returns, in addition to being more volatile, exhibit heavier tails than stocks, where the exponent of stock returns is known to be around 3.
+Kakinaka and Umeno (2020)~\cite{kakinaka2020characterizing} find that the bulk part of the distribution is well described by the stable distribution.
+The BTC returns do not follow a random walk behavior and the market is significantly inefficient, but the efficiency becomes higher in recent periods~\cite{Urquhart2016} and the market heads to maturity~\cite{Drozdz2018}.
 Although some studies suggest that market efficiency holds for certain periods, the returns do not generally satisfy the efficient market hypothesis (EMH)~\cite{Bariviera2017ECL, Tiwari2018, zhang2018inefficiency}.
-Jiang et al.~(2018)~\cite{jiang2018time} investigate how the Hurst exponent varies through a rolling window approach and conclude that the Bitcoin market has a high degree of inefficiency over time.
-Bariviera (2017)~\cite{Bariviera2017ECL} uses a dynamical approach of detrended fluctuation analysis (DFA) proposed by Peng et al.~(1994)~\cite{Peng1994mosaic}, which can be applied to nonstationary data and provides more reliable estimates of the Hurst exponent compared to the traditional rescaled range analysis~\cite{hurst1957suggested}.
-He finds long-memory and captures the underlying dynamic process generating the prices and volatility in the Bitcoin market.
+Jiang et al.~(2018)~\cite{jiang2018time} investigate how the Hurst exponent varies through a rolling window approach and conclude that the BTC market has a high degree of inefficiency over time.
+Bariviera (2017)~\cite{Bariviera2017ECL} uses a dynamical approach of detrended fluctuation analysis (DFA) proposed by Peng et al.~(1994)~\cite{Peng1994mosaic}, which can be applied to non-stationary data and provides more reliable estimates of the Hurst exponent compared to the traditional rescaled range analysis~\cite{hurst1957suggested}.
+Bariviera finds long-memory and captures the underlying dynamic process generating the prices and volatility in the BTC market.